 Navy seaman “Bake” Baker (Fred Astaire) is on shore leave with a number of his buddies, including “Bilge” Smith (Randolph Scott), and they’ve all headed to the Paradise ballroom for the evening.
 What Bake doesn’t know is his former dance partner—and the woman he wanted to marry—one Sherry Martin (Ginger Rogers) is now performing at the Paradise.

 Joining Sherry for the evening is her plain sister Connie (Harriet Hilliard, better known by her married name Nelson, of Ozzie and Harriet Nelson fame), who finds she won’t be admitted to the Paradise alone.
 She tricks Bilge into escorting her, and her attraction for him is immediate, but he’s turned off by her staid appearance.
 Once in Sherry’s dressing room, Connie allows herself to be transformed.
 Bilge later doesn’t recognize her and his pursuit of Connie begins, but that stops when he realizes she wants to get married.
-Instead, Bilge takes up with a divorced woman with a penchant for sailors, Iris Manning.
+Instead, Bilge takes up with a divorced woman with a penchant for sailors, Iris Manning (Astrid Allwyn).

 Connie doesn’t realize Bilge has been scared off, however.
 In the meantime, Sherry has her own problems.
 With Bake’s help she’s lost her job at the Paradise, and a case of mistaken identity costs her the audition Bake promised to arrange.
 But it’s Connie’s loss and the debt the two sisters incurred pursuing her dream that prompt putting on the show to solve all their problems.